floragunncom/search-guard-docs/_content/_docs_elasticstack/elasticstack_transportclient.md

 </dependency>
 ```

-The Search Guard version must match the version of your Elasticsearch cluster.
+The Search Guard version must match the version of your OpenSearch/Elasticsearch cluster.
 {: .note .js-note .note-warning}

 ## Configuring the Transport Client